Last Updated on January 23, 2024

 1pm: Food Truck Lunch in Austin

 After your filling brunch, you probably won’t be all that hungry yet, but there’s always room for a small snack from a food truck or for a couple of Torchy’s Tacos.
-I’ve already given you some food truck recommendations, but for more ideas check out 20 Essential Austin Food Trucks and The Best Food Trucks And Food Trailers In Austin.
+I’ve already given you some food truck recommendations, but for more ideas check out 20 Essential Austin Food Trucks and 25 Can’t Miss Food Trucks In Austin.

 3pm: Time for Culture in Austin!